When can I apply for grants?

-- relative historic and cultural significance of the barn;
+- relative historic significance of the cemetery;

-- urgency of the threat and need for repair;
+- urgency of the project;

 What is the process for actually receiving the money?
 How does reimbursement work?

-Barn grant recipients must submit all invoices and itemized receipts, along with all proofs of payment, to receive grant funds.
+Cemetery Grant recipients must submit all invoices and itemized receipts, along with all proofs of payment, to receive grant funds.
 Invoices and itemized receipts detail the items purchased and/or work to be done.
 Proofs of payment show how the items or work was paid for, either with credit card receipts, cancelled/cashed checks, or in the case of paying in cash, a receipt indicating cash payment.
 If a credit card receipt is lost or an image of a cancelled/cashed check is not available, bank statements (with private/unrelated information redacted as needed) can be submitted as proof of payment.